Baseflow/PhotoView/README.md

 Development happens in **dev** branch of this repository, and Pull Requests should be filled against that branch.
 Any Pull Request against **master** will be rejected

-## Changelog
-Please see the new [Changelog](https://github.com/chrisbanes/PhotoView/wiki/Changelog) page to see what's recently changed.

 ## License